marcelomorgado/defi-hardhat-template/README.md

 yarn <network>:verify
 ```

-Note: Etherscan (or BSCScan) API is required for verification.
+Note: Etherscan (or BSCScan) API KEY is required for verification.